 Shiny White Suburban

 A white woman in a white Suburban with chrome rims is bumping “Still DRE.”
-The Suburban has just been through the car wash.
-She chose the most expensive option, then rubbed away drips with a microfiber cloth.
-The rims are blinging, bass bumping, and she’s cruising a smooth five over the speed limit.
+The Suburban has just been through the car wash, leftover drips rubbed away with a microfiber cloth.
+The rims are blinging, bass thumping, and she’s cruising a smooth five over the speed limit.

-The white woman is on her way to pick up her daughter from a new school.
-After her daughter found herself within the crosshairs of a seasoned bully, she was transferred quickly and quietly to a private Catholic school.
-Her daughter’s bully stayed at the old school, of course.
-The youngest of a large and notoriously violent family, she’d seen things no kid should ever see.
-She’s the kind of gal you’d feel sorry for until she knocked out your front teeth.
+The white woman is on her way to pick up her daughter from a Catholic school, where she recently started.
+The woman transferred her daughter there after her kid got caught within the crosshairs of a seasoned bully at the public school.
+The bully was an 8th grader with enough cunning to torment her daughter without ever pulling the trigger - physical violence would get her expelled, and she needed lunch.
+The youngest of a notoriously violent family, the bully had seen things no kid should ever see.
+She was the kind of girl you’d feel sorry for until she knocked out a few teeth.

 Hurt people hurt people.
 The white woman repeats this like a mantra when she finds herself fantasizing about grabbing this little bitch by the hair and digging her acrylics into the back of her neck.
-When friends inquire how she’s coping, she just laughs and says she’s in mama bear mode.
+When friends ask how she’s coping, she laughs and talks about being “mama bear.”
 The laugh is to assure her friends that she’s upset, but not venomously so.
-Though this girl has a significant history of violent aggression, the white woman explains, she is still just a teen deserving of help.
-The phrase “restorative justice” gets tossed around, and everyone feels better for saying it, even if it doesn’t happen.
+Though the bully has quite a history of violence, she’s still only fifteen.
+The phrase “restorative justice” gets tossed around, and everyone feels better for saying it even if it never happens.

-Violent fights are the norm, as well as poor communication, teacher burnout, and failed policy, longstanding problems that have transformed the school into a gladiator pit, first round of elimination over Snapchat.
+The public middle school is a modern gladiator pit, the white woman quickly learns, first round of elimination over Snapchat.
 Kids encourage kids they don’t like to commit suicide, circulate vicious rumors about classmates that harden like cement in fledgling hearts.
-Then, an ass-beating between classes, or better yet, just beyond the edge of school property, so the aggressor can avoid suspension and keep coming to school to eat.
+Daily fights, failed policy, and broken communication are the norm.
 Well-meaning adults wring their hands with worry about the school-to-prison-pipeline while tweens get sent to the hospital, concussed, and teachers flee to other districts.

-“I know, I know, the system, not the individual,” she assures an administrator, who narrows her eyes when the white woman slips and says it’s unfair this student is making school an unsafe place for her kid.
-The administrator uses the word “trauma” a dozen times when explaining the challenges faced by the district, and when the white woman asks whether being threatened at school is a form of trauma, the administrator differentiates between big T and little t trauma.
-What her daughter has experienced is little t.
+“I know, I know, blame systems not individuals,” the white woman said to the principal when meeting to discuss her daughter’s transfer to the new school.
+The principal narrowed her eyes when the white woman slipped and complained how unfair it was that a chronically-misbehaved student had made school unsafe for her child.
+Using the word “trauma” at least a dozen times in under ten minutes, the principal lectured her about the challenges faced by the district.
+When the white woman asked whether being threatened at school could be considered a form of trauma, the principal differentiated between big T and little t.
+What her daughter experienced was little t trauma.
 Bullies have been around forever, no?
-Her daughter is not coming to school hungry and unwashed, is she?
-Basic needs met?
+Her daughter was coming to school fed and washed?
+Her basic needs met?

-“You probably have a black pussy,” the bully said to the woman’s daughter, who just turned twelve.
-So many levels of complexity here, and the white lady does not know how to explain this one to her kid.
-She tries, but the conversation sputters before it’s shut down by her daughter, who already knows more than she does.
-“Mom,” she says, “please stop.”
-When she suggests that its no longer safe to stay at this school, her daughter pleads with her.
-She loves her friends and does not want to leave them.
-“I’ll get jumped one time,” she says, “and then she’ll move on to someone else.”
+“You probably have a black pussy,” the 15-year-old bully said to the woman’s daughter, who had just turned 12.
+So many levels of complexity here, and the white lady did not know how to explain this one to her kid.
+When she tried, the conversation sputtered and her daughter begged her to stop.
+When she expressed her concern that the school was not safe, her daughter pleaded to stay put.
+“I’ll get my ass kicked eventually,” she said, “and then she’ll move on to someone else.”

-Besides, for the past five years at work, the white woman has shared a lunch table with a small group of women, none of whom are white.
-Two of the women make at least double what she does, the other three, she suspects, much less.
-They’re a good cross section of their city, they joke, capable of solving any problem since they’re all moms.
-When she spills her worries about her daughter over lunch, the oldest of the group sets her fork down and shakes a finger in her face.
+Besides, for the past five years at work, the white woman had shared a lunch table with a small group of women, none of whom were white.
+Two of the women made at least double what she did, the other two, she suspected, much less.
+They’re a good cross section of their city, they joked, capable of solving any problem since they’re all moms.
+When she spilled her worries over lunch, the oldest of the group set her fork down and shook a finger in her face.

 “Get your baby out of there.”

-“Thank you,” the white lady sighs, relieved she’d been given official permission to make the obvious choice.
+“Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

-The white lady goes home that night and shows her daughter how to throw a right hook, which she learned from two years of Billy Blank’s Tae Bo.
-She holds up a cushion from the couch, and her daughter balks - she doesn’t want to hurt anyone, ever.
-‘C’mon!” the white woman hollers from behind the cushion.
+The white lady went home that night and showed her daughter how to throw a right hook, which she learned from two years of Billy Blank’s Tae Bo.
+She held up a cushion from the couch and her daughter balked - she did not want to hurt anyone, ever.
+‘C’mon!” the white woman hollered from behind the cushion.
 “Smash it!”

-“I’m so lucky to have the resources to consider an alternative,” the white lady whispers to a girlfriend while unrolling her yoga mat, since the alternative is accompanied by tuition.
-Though the strain of this has triggered migraines and the type of insomnia no visit to Sephora can hide from her collapsed face, her friend agrees with her.
+“I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a girlfriend while unrolling her yoga mat, since the alternative was accompanied by tuition.
+Though the strain of this experience had triggered migraines and the type of insomnia no visit to Sephora could hide from her collapsed face, her friend agreed.
 So lucky.

-But then, her daughter came home from school one day and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
-Her daughter had run into the girl’s bathroom and locked herself in a stall, tucking her feet on the toilet seat to hide.
-The worst part of it, she sobbed, was that she knew she couldn’t bear to stomp the bully’s head had she tried to crawl under the door, and the thought of being trapped in a small space with her caused a panic attack.
-She’d rather have her ass whooped in front of the entire school.
+But then her daughter came home from school one day and crumpled into her arms, recounting how the bully chased her down the hallway, barking like a dog.
+Her daughter ran into the bathroom and locked herself in a stall, tucking her feet onto the toilet seat to try to disappear.
+The worst of it, her daughter sobbed, was that she wouldn’t have been able to stomp the bully’s head if she’d tried to crawl under the door, and the thought of being trapped in the bathroom with this delulu caused a panic attack.
+She’d rather have her ass kicked in front of the entire school, she cried.

 The white woman moved quickly and quietly.
 She got her baby out of there.

-The memory of that horrible day makes her heart skip, so the white woman does three dragon breaths and tunes into Dr. Dre.
-Damn, those lyrics are sweet, the white lady thinks, and cranks the volume.
+The memory of that horrible week makes her heart skip a beat, so the white woman does three dragon breaths and tunes into Dre.
+Man, those lyrics are sweet, the white lady thinks, and cranks the volume.

 Still fuck with the beats,